 Access to the rear seating area of the Extended Cab is eased by rear-hinged doors that open to nearly flush with the bed sides.
 Sitting in the back seat of the Extended Cab is made more pleasant thanks to the fact that the windows in the rear access doors power fully down.

-Of the suspensions, the Z83 is claimed the smoothest ride.
+The Z83 suspension offers the smoothest ride.
 The Z85 is slightly stiffer and for those who often tow moderate trailers, a good choice for towing.
-The Z71 is set up to enhance off-pavement driving yet works very well on the road.
-In fact, we think the Z71 is the best suspension setup for comfort on the widest range of surfaces.
-The Z60 configuration is for street performance and includes big 20-inch wheels; we like performance but think trucks should be trucks, so the Z60 is not our first choice.
+The Z71 is set up to enhance off-pavement driving yet works very well on the road; we think the Z71 is the best suspension setup for comfort on the widest range of surfaces.
+The Z60 configuration is for street performance and includes big 20-inch wheels but we often found any increase in performance does not outweigh the disadvantages in cost, ride quality or hauling ability.
 The NHT Max Trailering Package is designed for Sierra owners who need to tow and carry the heaviest loads.

 The highest tow rating for a Sierra is 10,700 pounds on Extended Cab (not long bed) models; top Crew Cab rating is 10,600 and for Regular Cabs it's 10,000 pounds.
 Note these figures typically apply to a truck with just a driver on board, and vary substantially based on a variety of equipment and options.